-Objectives
+15. Objectives

-- (a) The Objectives of the Sponsor in relation to the operation and management of the School are set out in Schedule 6. - (b) Achievement or progress towards the achievement, of the Objectives will be assessed using the Performance Standards in the Performance Management System in Schedule 6 as being an indication of whether the Sponsor is meeting immediate Objectives or is on track to meet future Objectives.
+- (a) The Objectives, if any, of the Sponsor in relation to the operation and management of the School are set out in Schedule 6. - (b) Achievement or progress towards the achievement, of the Objectives will be assessed using the Performance Management System in Schedule 6 as being an indication of whether the Sponsor is meeting immediate Objectives or is on track to meet future Objectives. - (c) Although progress towards the Objectives is reported quarterly, they are not considered a Performance Standard for the purposes of assessing the release of any funding withheld under clause 1.3(h)(ii) of Schedule 7 "Payment".